What is Build to Rent?

 With many offering communal workspaces, laundry services, concierge, event spaces and gyms it isn’t surprising they can come at a premium.
 But this high-spec living is only likely to be affordable for high earning young professionals.

-There are a number of developers creating Build to Rent sites.
+There are a number of Build to Rent developers.
 These include:

 - Dolphin Living